 The glucagon gene is expressed along the GI tract in highly specialized gut endocrine cells, designated L cells.
-The majority of L cells are classically thought to be located in the distal gut, predominantly the ileum and colon.
+The majority of L cells are classically thought to be located in the distal gut, predominantly the ileum and colon, however small numbers of GLP-1+ L cells can be found throughout the small bowel..

 Two commonly studied enteroendocrine cell lineages include GIP-secreting K cells and GLP-1-secreting L cells.
 As gut K cells are sparse and difficult to study, there is little known about the molecular biology of the GIP-secreting K cell.
 Parker and colleagues isolated purified populations of non-immortalized murine K cells from transgenic mice expressing a yellow fluorscent protein under the control of the GIP promoter.
 Murine K cells were found to express Kir6.2, Sur1, Sglt1, GPR40, GPR119, and GPR120 and GIP secretion was stimulated by glucose, cyclic AMP and linoleic acid as well as tolbutamide but not by modulation of tast receptor activity.
 GIP+ cells also expressed the proglucagon gene, and at a much higher level, the Pyy gene.
 See Nutrient-dependent secretion of glucose-dependent insulinotropic polypeptide from primary murine K cells.
 Diabetologia.
 2009 Feb;52(2):289-98.